knative/func/docs/commands.md

 ## `describe`

 Prints the name, route and any event subscriptions for a deployed Function.
-The user may also specify the name of the function to describe, and the namespace in which to search for the function.
-If provided, this will be updated in the project's `.faas.yaml` configuration file.
-The user may also supply a path to the Function project.
+The user may also specify the name of the function to describe.
+The namespace defaults to the value in `.faas.yaml` or the namespace currently active in the user's Kubernetes configuration.
+The namespace may be specified on the command line, and if so this will overwrite the value in `.faas.yaml`.

 Similar `kn` command: `kn service describe NAME [flags]`.
 This flag provides a lot of nice information not available in `faas describe`, such as revisions, age, annotations and labels.
-Consider a way to combine the two outputs, or rename this command to make it distinct from `kn` - e.g. `faas info`.
+This command should be renamed to make it distinct from `kn` - e.g. `faas status`.

 ```console
 faas describe [-f <format> -n <namespace> -p <path>]